 Day 5: Skoura / Merzouga / Erfoud

 You leave the Skoura palm grove to head to Erfoud, the capital of dates.
 You cross the Valley of a Thousand Kasbahs.
-On both sides, magnificent Kasbahs are decorated with bold geometric patterns and represents one of the Berber’s most beautiful heritages.
+On both sides, magnificent Kasbahs are decorated with bold geometric patterns and represent one of Berber’s most beautiful heritages.
 From Skoura, you will drive eastwards towards Kelaa El Mgouna.
 The Valley of Roses boasts the largest cultivation of Persian roses.
 Local factories use these roses to produce eau de rose and scented creams used to soften the skin.
-You will reach the impressive Dades valley with its high cliffs of limestone, beautiful palm trees and a narrow river.
+You will reach the impressive Dades valley with its high cliffs of limestone, beautiful palm trees, and a narrow river.
 Continue across Tinghir and venture into the Todra Gorges to admire its gigantic rock walls and impressive palm grove hiding a flowing river.
 Travel through small villages, paying attention to small details such as the women’s clothing, which are white or black depending on their tribe.
-After the Ziz valley you will reach Erfoud, a largely French-built administrative center known for delightful palm dates.
+After the Ziz valley, you will reach Erfoud, a largely French-built administrative center known for delightful palm dates.

-Afterwards you head into the south, travelling by 4x vehicle amongst the desert dunes of Erg Chebbi en route to your tented-camp site.
-The desert is rocky to begin with, like a drum roll preparing you for the upcoming Sahara dunes that you can distinguish in the distance.
+Afterward, you head into the south, traveling by 4x vehicle amongst the desert dunes of Erg Chebbi en route to your tented-camp site.
+The desert is rocky, to begin with, like a drum roll preparing you for the upcoming Sahara dunes that you can distinguish in the distance.
 Then comes the sand, warm and mysterious, never knowing what is hidden behind a dune.
 One of the hills will reveal your magical tented camp, settled in the middle of an expansive sea of sand.
-Enjoy a sunset camel ride in the evening, and savor a mouth-watering dinner served around a campfire or in a tent with a warm and cozy atmosphere which will welcome you for the night, while the sounds of the Sahara lull you to sleep.
+Enjoy a sunset camel ride in the evening, and savor a mouth-watering dinner served around a campfire or in a tent with a warm and cozy atmosphere that will welcome you for the night, while the sounds of the Sahara lull you to sleep.
 Merzouge Luxury Desert Camp – Deluxe Tent (B)

 Day 6: Erfoud / Erg Chebbi